jacobpm/edison/python/README.md

 python path/to/blink.py
 ```

 If the `libmraa` version was printed in your terminal and the LED on the board started blinking then you can move on to the next example in which we will connect a motion sensor to the Edison board.
-In the code example failed to execute without errors then the problem is most likely related to `libmraa` library.
+If the code example failed to execute without errors then the problem is most likely related to `libmraa` library.
 Make sure you've installed it and consult the official [documentation](https://github.com/intel-iot-devkit/mraa) for troubleshooting.

 ### Example 2 (motion.py)